 This is the leitmotif of BIOPRO Baden-Württemberg GmbH, which was founded in 2003.
 15 years is a good time to pause for a moment and take a look at BIOPRO’s work and achievements.
 As a central point of contact and wholly-owned subsidiary of the Baden-Württemberg government whose main objective is to promote networking, BIOPRO knows only too well that progress is not made alone, but in collaboration with others.
+On November 21, 2018, an industry and network meeting was held in the StadtPalais in Stuttgart.

 The goal of the Interreg Alpine Space project "AlpLinkBioEco" is to establish better connections between Alpine regions and to focus more on biobased and circular value chains.
 BIOPRO is working to achieve this goal as part of a consortium involving 13 other European partners from France, Italy, Austria, Switzerland and Slovenia.